Code-Institute-Submissions/milestone-project-113/README.md

    - Here there is a hero image which provides users with an idea of the kind of experience they can expect if they visit the destination.
    - There is also a quote on each destination page which provides the user with a reason why they should want to visit that destination.

-6. To be able to find out about the attractions, hotels, restaurants, cafes bars and shops in each destination.
+6. To be able to find out about the attractions, hotels, cafes, bars, restaurants, and shops in each destination.

    - A link to each destination page is clearly highlighted in the navigation bar hero image slider and footer.
    - Here there is a Google Map and results table displaying up to 20 of the top attractions in the destination.